rybafish/rybafish.github.io/sqlconsole.md

 Important note: SQL Console does not have autocommit flag set.
 That meants any data-changing statemennts will not be visible for other transactions until explicit `commit` executed.
 There is [a request](https://github.com/rybafish/rybafish/issues/668) to make this configurable.

+Each tab in RybaFish has it's own 'indicator' in the status bar: small solid color square indicating the status of the console: is it connected, is it running, etc. We will be paying cttention to the indication during this documentation and you might start paying attention to it too.
+There is a [short reference](/indicator) on this topic.

 Frankly no special training required to start using the console, but to get the full power of it you might need to go quickly throught this document.
 So, let's jump right into it!

+## Toolbar
 Very basics functions of the console are available in the toolbar:

 ![toolbar](https://www.rybafish.net/img/sql_01_toolbar.png)